 Cottontail rabbits

 Cottontail Rabbits stay active in the winter.
-They’re herbivores and the tender vegetation they fed on in warmer months is gone, which forces them to eat the woody parts of plants—bark, buds, and stems of trees and bushes—to the consternation of gardeners.
-They stay in such places as brush piles, hollow logs, thick brambles, or the abandoned burrows of other animals.
+They’re herbivores, and the tender vegetation they fed on in warmer months is gone, which forces them to eat the woody parts of plants—bark, buds, and stems of trees and bushes—to the dismay of gardeners.
+They stay warm in brush piles, hollow logs, thick brambles, or the abandoned burrows of other animals.

 Bats